Upcoming planned works

 Please use alternative routes where possible.

-There will be no pedestrian access through the work site.
+- No pedestrian access through the work site.

 Flood restoration.
 Road patching.
 Commencing in May, between Bald Mountain Road and Vidler Road.
 Work hours between 8am and 4pm.
 Traffic controllers operating.
 Expect minor delays.